coinmesh/coinmesh/docs/getting-started.md

 Next, click on “Mount an existing Project.”

-In the following screen, scroll down to “sample-generated-projects”, click on the circle to the left, scroll back up and click “select file.”
+In the following screen, scroll down to “sample-generated-projects”, click on the circle to the left, scroll back up and choose “select file.”

 <img width="999" alt="screen shot 2018-08-14 at 10 15 13 pm" src="https://user-images.githubusercontent.com/32662508/44132599-957facd6-a00f-11e8-90ed-ea924a21b3a8.png">

 The browser will refresh and you should see the project successfully mounted on CoinMesh.
-Now scroll down and click on “Docker Compose” to compile and run the app.
+Now scroll down and click on `Docker Compose` to compile and run the app.
 This will take a few minutes.
 You will be able to see activity in the "Output" section of CoinMesh's UI.
 <img width="1018" alt="screen shot 2018-08-14 at 10 17 55 pm" src="https://user-images.githubusercontent.com/32662508/44132693-157542de-a010-11e8-8195-e0d03db3831e.png">